 1. Improve Your Content’s Readability

-One reason your target customers leave your site is a lack of readability.
+One reason that your target customers might leave your site is a lack of readability.
 User experience begins when your content is readable and legible.
-Specifically, large chunks of text scare readers away, so avoid it.
+Specifically, large chunks of text scare readers away, so avoid them.

-Lately, I’ve begun to see lots of company blogs with great content and lousy formatting.
+I’ve also been seeing lots of company blogs with great content and lousy formatting.

 Consequently, customers don’t even get to the merits of the content.